 Expanding the Portfolio

 Also in 2008, N.H.
 Scheppers branched out to begin distributing products from additional breweries and other beverage suppliers.
 Today, the company works with over 40 suppliers including local, regional, national and international companies.
-In recent years, the company’s reach has extended beyond their core five-county “AB Territory” and into Montgomery, Warren, Franklin, Gasconade, and Howard counties with a limited number of products.
+In recent years, the company’s reach has extended beyond its core five-county “AB Territory” and into Montgomery, Gasconade, and Howard counties with a limited number of products.

 N.H.
 Scheppers continues to grow and evolve.
-In 2013, Joe Schepper’s daughter, Jamie, joined the company, and a year later her cousin Jeff Tolksdorf, came on board.
-In total, 11 of Norb Scheppers’ three children and eight grandchildren (or their spouses) have formally worked for the company at one time or another.
+In 2013, Joe Schepper’s daughter, Jamie, joined the company, and in 2018 her Brother-in-Law, Chris Ebright, came on board.
+In total, 12 of Norb Scheppers’ three children and eight grandchildren (or their spouses) have formally worked for the company at one time or another.